patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 <img src="./img/basic-data-table.png"  alt="Basic table"  width="1241"/>

 #### When to use
-Use a basic table when the information you want to display fits into a structured, tabular format (i.e. has distinct rows and columns).
+Use a basic table when the information you want to display fits into a structured, tabular format (in other words, has distinct rows and columns).

 #### When not to use
 Do not use for less structured or variably structured data that cannot be easily organized into columns.
 In these situations, use a [data list](#data-lists).